D3r3k23/plex-guide/docs/index.md

 I recommend switching to a web browser to make the changes.
 All settings in this guide will sync across your devices and only need to be configured once, with one important exception: Plex streaming quality must be set separately the first time you log into each new Plex application.

-<br><br>
-While you don't need to read this guide from start to finish, new Plex users should at least review the essential sections on [Pinning Libraries](setup/pinning-libraries.md) and [Changing Plex streaming quality](setup/quality-settings/index.md).
+If you're new to the server, read the pages in the [Setup](setup/what-is-plex.md) section to learn how to use the server.